gogins/csound-extended/README.md

 # bug in how CPack interacts with shlibdeps.
 set(CPACK_DEBIAN_PACKAGE_SHLIBDEPS "ON")
 ```
-Change to your csound-extended repository and execute:
+Change to your csound-extended repository and execute
 ```
-sudo -u {your-username} --non-interactive fresh-build-linux-release.sh`
+bash fresh-build-linux-release.sh`
 ```

-which does the following:
+during which sudo may prompt you for your password.
+This script does the
+following:

 1. Execute `bash update-dependencies.sh`.
 Do this periodically or whenever
     you think a dependency has changed.